 with a valid configuration.

 Hostname & FQDN setup¶

-It is a requirement to setup the hostname and domainname correctly.
+It is a requirement to setup the system hostname and domainname correctly.

-correct entries should be either available in DNS or setup in
+correct entries should be either available in DNS and/or be set in

 To do this with the appliance, set the fully qualified domain name (FQDN) in the